Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

 For redistribution (if everything is set up correctly) you only need the two (32-bit and 64-bit) -packed.xll files.
 These files can be renamed as you like.

-F# projects - special notes:
-* F# project templates create SDK-style projects and require additional settings to work with Excel-DNA.
-See https://github.com/Excel-DNA/ExcelDna/issues/360

 Next steps
 ----------
 * Insert a sample function for your language from the Sample Snippets list below.
   Then press F5 to run Excel and load the add-in, and type into a cell: =HelloDna("your name")
 * By default all Public Shared (public static in C#) functions (and functions in a Public Module) will be registered with Excel.
-* Further configure packing for your library to add additional references by editing the <ProjectName>-Addin.dna file.
-* To get IntelliSense and validation in your .dna files, you can install the NuGet package ExcelDna.XmlSchemas to add the .xml schema into the local project.
-Alternatively install the Visual Studio .vsix extension ExcelDna.XmlSchemas to add the schema file into Visual Studio.
-Further documentation here: https://github.com/Excel-DNA/ExcelDna/tree/master/Distribution/XmlSchemas/
 * Source code, related projects and samples can be found on GitHub at https://github.com/Excel-DNA.
 * Support questions at all levels are welcome at https://groups.google.com/forum/#!forum/exceldna.